jashasweejena/setuptools/README.md

 # Scripts

-Setup ur environment to build a ROM
+Setup your environment to build an Android Custom ROM

 ## Clone setuptools :